AlishaKK/Context-Api-nextjs/README.md

 - You learned how to type your context using TypeScript.
 - You set up advanced patterns for global state management, including performance optimizations and using other state management libraries when necessary.

----

-## Final Thoughts
-Studying the Context API in these stages helps you grasp its basic principles before tackling more complex scenarios and optimizations.
-Take your time to build real projects to enhance your understanding.
-If you have specific topics you'd like to dive into further or have any questions, feel free to ask!